spaceship-prompt/spaceship-prompt/README.md

 ### Pyenv (`pyenv`)

-Go section is shown only in directories that contain `requirements.txt` or any other file with `.py` extension.
+pyenv section is shown only in directories that contain `requirements.txt` or any other file with `.py` extension.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |